Striptease.

 I've long stated this car was shortly for the junkyard when I bought it: the interior was done for, the paint was crap and the car was barely running.

-The previous owners all deserve a little credit on this one: the car barely saw Winter during its lifetime.
+The previous owner didn't care much, he wanted a boat instead.
+He did deserve a little credit on this one: the car barely saw Winter during its lifetime.

 Circa September 2021.
 The colors of Fall, it's a unique beauty to the North East.